 Plan healthy time at work, too.

 Do what you love and love what you do.
 Healthy time at work is important to address, because we spend so much time there every week and if you’re working from home, it could be harder than ever right now.
 Making a living is necessary to afford what we need.
 Making a life means prioritizing moments for positive mindfulness.
 Schedule regular breaks in your work calendar so each day doesn’t get dominated by meetings, projects and never-ending emails.
 Taking a quick break away from your workspace could be as simple as going somewhere in your own mind.
 Try a walking meditation—taking deep, relaxing breathes to clear the mind and reset your intention for the day.
 This allows you to indulge, if only for a moment, in the joy and inspiration that can come from a much-needed break.

 Choose a few of your favorite things.

 Making choices about what we surround ourselves with matters.
-It can be favorite books, flowers, pictures, windows, music, colors—anything that soothes us.
+It can be favorite books, flowers or plants, pictures, windows, music, colors—anything that soothes us.
 Maybe it’s a soft pillow on a work chair or a favorite scent at home or the office.
 Environment and what we put our eyes on matters to our mental fitness.
 Think about how good you feel when you enter a space that is tidy and organized, yet comfortable.
 Creating places in your home or at work with meaningful focal points will help to reduce stress and give you a sense of order.
 Design your ideal healthy environment to eliminate distractions.